RackEmApp/releasenotes/README.md

 This page displays the release note information for the RackEmApp Platform and the RackEmApp Mobile Application.
 To subscribe to changes in our release notes, you can watch [this GitHub Repository](https://github.com/RackEmApp/releasenotes).

 ---
+***Platform** - 8th August 2024*
+ - Fixed issue transferring players when in pre-season
+ - Added new "Dish Table" page

 ***Platform** - 7th August 2024*
  - Performance improvement adding team to division in season wizard
  - Fixed wrong message title when adding a bye in Season Wizard